-A $20 associate membership is available for those who are unable to attend events but wish to receive our newsletter (use the "contribution" option below).
-Merchandise discounts are unavailable to associate members.
+A $20 associate membership is available for those who are unable to attend events but wish to support TAT and its principles (use the "contributions" option below).
+Discounts are unavailable to associate members.

 TAT is non-sectarian and non-denominational, and there are no secret oaths, dogmas, or rituals.
 Its membership, open to all of serious intent, from all walks of life, is united in the friendship of dialogue and fellowship of the human spirit.
 Members, who are both newcomers and "long timers," represent all adult age groups and a fairly ubiquitous slice of society—scientists, teachers, students, business owners, householders, men and women in various trades, and many more.
 While members are located in several areas of the world, most live in the eastern United States.
 Many members are former students of Richard Rose.

 TAT welcomes all inquirers, adventurers of the mind, and seekers of truth, knowledge, the self, and the unknown to meet others of like interest.
 All are on equal ground at TAT.

 Richard Rose believed that progress in the spiritual search was linked to one's efforts at helping others.
 His vision for TAT was a circle of friends with no head who would give and receive help in the spiritual quest.
 He coined the term Law of the Ladder to describe the levels he observed among those seeking ultimate answers to questions about the source of life and what lies beyond death.
 That law comprises the view that we can only effectively help, or be helped by, others who are on the same or adjacent rungs of the ladder.